tomsoderlund/toms-guidebooks/Development/AI and Machine Learning.md

 ### Vector search and Semantic search

-- **Vector search** matching search key’s vectors’ proximity in vector space with other items.
+- **Vector search**: matching search key’s vectors’ proximity in vector space with other items.
 - **Semantic search**: NLP for transforming search phrase into vectors, then vector search for matching their proximity in vector space with other items.
-- These vectors are usually called embeddings
+These vectors are usually called **embeddings**.
 - **Embeddings**: special type of vector that is produced as a result of running an input through an ML model - usually a neural network.
-- **Dense retrieval**: using embeddings to search.
+- **Dense retrieval**: using embeddings to search. s